Amid row over hijab, India's home minister says he prefers school uniforms

 NEW DELHI, Feb 21 (Reuters) - India's home minister said he favoured students wearing uniforms in school rather than any religious attire, but that his position might change once a court decides on the merits of a ban on the hijab in schools in the state of Karnataka.

-Home Minister Amit Shah told the Network18 Group in an interview to be aired on Monday night that he would accept any court verdict on the matter.
+Home Minister Amit Shah, India's most powerful politician after Prime Minister Narendra Modi, told the Network18 Group in an interview to be aired on Monday night that he would accept any court verdict on the matter.

-"It is my personal belief that people of all religions should accept the school's dress code," he said.
+"It is my personal belief that people of all religions should accept the school's dress code," Shah said.

 "Ultimately, it has to be decided whether the country will function on the Constitution or whims.
 My personal belief only remains until the court makes a decision.
 And once the court makes a decision, then I should accept it, and everyone should accept it."